Thomas Drury (bishop): World War I

 Drury was a strong supporter of British entry to the Great War.
 Although his wife died on 29 July 1914, Drury prepared an article for the monthly diocesan gazette published in September, 1914.
 He wrote that it was the duty of the nation to respond to the national call for a much increased army.
 ‘This rests not only on those of the age required, but in great measure on parents and friends who may largely help or hinder the loyal response which should be far more widely given and be given without delay’.
 This appeal to the families and friends of young men not to stand in the way of voluntary recruitment was used by other bishops and clergymen.

 Pressure for volunteers to join the army continued for over two years before conscription was introduced.
 Criticism of the clergy for encouraging recruitment when clerics were under orders not to volunteer themselves as combatants brought the following response from Drury ‘The call for more men is still most urgent.
 It is hard to press this point when one cannot fight oneself, but many of us have readily given our sons to the cause, and we must not fail to press home the call where it has fallen on deaf ears.’
 Both of Drury’s sons were engaged in the War, Edward as a Lt-Commander in the Royal Navy on HMS EURYALUS and Braddan in the Indian Police.
 Criticism of clergy resulted in a Roll of Honour being created in the diocese on which names of clergy and their families serving in the British forces were listed.
 They included those who were killed and wounded.

 One of Drury’s main occupations centred on providing for the army camps in the Ripon, Richmond and Catterick areas.
 Tens of thousands of men were trained in these camps, and the diocese, with the support of Wakefield diocese, provided huts, leisure activities, clergy and other volunteers to support the many young men far from home.

 Death

 A Sub-Prelate of the Order of St John of Jerusalem, he died at the Master's Lodge at St Catharine's.

 Family

-Drury married in 1871 Catharine Beatrice (died 1914), daughter of Captain Edward Dumergue of the Madras Army, and his wife Elizabeth Anne Perry.
-They had two sons and four daughters.
+Drury married in 1872 Catherine Beatrice (died 1914), daughter of Captain Edward Dumergue of the Madras Army, and his wife Elizabeth Anne Perry.
+They had two sons and five daughters.
 Their daughter, Isabel Wortley Drury, was the wife of Charles Lisle Carr, later Bishop of Coventry and then of Hertford.

 He was the father-in-law of the Rev. Arthur Tait, Principal of Ridley Hall, Cambridge, whose daughter Margaret married the university administrator Bertrand Hallward.